 The FSSAI has set specific guidelines for food safety research.
 The Research and Development Unit is responsible for research for the following purposes:

 - Produce new information that will help to continuously update and improve food security standards in line with international organizations

 - Conduct evidence-based studies in order to develop policies.

 The organization was formerly the Indian Standards Institution (ISI), established under the auspices of the Department of Industry and Resources No. 1 Std.
 (4) / 45, and dated 3 September 1946.
-ISI was registered under the Civil Registration Act, 1860.
+ISI was registered under the Civil Registration Act, of 1860.

 BIS in India

-BIS in India is allowed by the 2016 BIS Act, Rules and Regulations, to conduct compliance evaluations of goods, facilities, systems and processes.
-Under the product certification scheme-I, BIS grants license to use the standard mark or certificate of conformity as issued in the BIS (Conformity Assessment) Regulations, 2018, in compliance with conformity assessment schemes.
+BIS in India is allowed by the 2016 BIS Act, Rules and Regulations, to conduct compliance evaluations of goods, facilities, systems, and processes.
+Under the product certification scheme-I, BIS grants a license to use the standard mark or certificate of conformity as issued in the BIS (Conformity Assessment) Regulations, 2018, in compliance with conformity assessment schemes.
 Conformity assessment schemes are set out in the 2018 BIS (Conformity Assessment) Regulations, which are based on IS/ISO/IEC 17067: 2013 principles.

 BIS's Product Certification Schemes seek to provide the consumer with third-party verification of the consistency, protection and durability of goods.
 An assurance of compliance with the requirements is the appearance of the BIS certification mark, known as the Standard Mark, on a product.
 After establishing its compliance with the Standard, the manufacturer is allowed to self-certify the approved goods.
 The Bureau keeps a close eye on the quality of certified products through its surveillance operations.
 Conformity is maintained by frequent monitoring of the output of the licensee through surprise inspections and testing of all market/factory samples.